yuval-cohen/word_list/README.txt

-Goal:
+Word Search:

-Write a program in C to find all words from a word list file (such as /usr/share/dict/words or /usr/dict/words) that can be found in a 4x4 grid of letters.
+A program in C that finds all words from a word list file (such as .\word.list) that can be found in a 4x4 grid of letters.

 The grid should be given as input to the program.
-Specify the grid as one 16-character argument or 16 1-character arguments to the program or in some other reasonable way.
+Specify the grid as one 16-character argumen.

-Problem Details:
+Details:
 A word can be found in a grid by starting on any letter, then moving to an adjacent letter and so on.